The Ultimate Bora Bora & Moorea Travel Guide

 Toatea creperie at the Hilton – we loved this place so much we went twice!
 You’ll see sharks swimming by during dinner, which is AMAZING, and the food is so so good.
 Still dreaming about the dessert crepes – yum.

 Le Lezard Jaune – I would have gone to this place every single night if I could.
 This was my favorite meal in all of French Polynesia – and felt like dinner in Paris mixed with an island dinner, aka HEAVENLY.
 We loved this place, and the people who run it.
-It is also open air, which is great in the times of COVID.

 This place was SO cute.
 This beach club is where the yachts anchor when they come to Moorea, and the sunset views are amazing.